DISTRHO/DPF-Plugins/README.md

 DPF-Plugins
 ===========

-Collection of DPF-based plugins ready for packaging.
+Collection of DPF-based plugins ready for packaging.<br/>
+They come in LADSPA, DSSI, LV2 and VST2 formats.

-This repository does not use submodules, everything you need to build is included in a simple clone.
+This repository does not use submodules,<br/>
+everything you need to build is included in a simple clone.

 The list of plugins/packs are: